 Despite all of its many benefits, GPS can be seen as a spy device – which could get your employees’ backs up.
 Some may feel that they aren’t trusted or their movements are being watched because you’re unhappy with their performance.

 As a business owner, it’s important to tread carefully when launching GPS technology into your fleet of company vehicles.
 The crucial aspect is transparency.
-You need to take time to explain to your whole team exactly why trackers are being used, pointing to business efficiency, money saving and productivity boosting benefits listed above.
-Training and transparency will help to keep your drivers on side, so they understand why the technology is being implemented and don’t feel personally accused of anything.
+You need to take time to explain to your whole team exactly why trackers are being used, pointing to business efficiency, money-saving and productivity-boosting benefits listed above.
+Training and transparency will help to keep your drivers on the side, so they understand why the technology is being implemented and don’t feel personally accused of anything.

 Ultimately though, it is your prerogative as the business owner whether to install trackers or not.
 If you’ve taken the time to explain the reasoning behind the change to your drivers and some still aren’t happy, there isn’t much more you can do.
 The driver has the choice to stay or not, although if the employee is particularly skilled and you don’t want to lose a valued member of the team – you can consider bringing in a third-party mediator to air and discuss grievances.

 GPS vehicle tracking - The legal stuff

 Some business owners may worry that they are breaching privacy or other laws by installing trackers in their vehicles.
 According to the law, it is perfectly legal and acceptable to install GPS technology into vehicles that you own.
 This means that you can put them in your business vehicles, ones that are registered assets of the business even if your employees use them for work.